why shop manta sleep

 Wind Down Before Bed

 One secret to sleeping well is a relaxing bedtime routine.
-This can consist of a warm bath while taking in the scent of aromatherapy.
+It can consist of a warm bath while taking in the scent of aromatherapy.
 Essential oils like lavender, bergamot and eucalyptus can calm the senses.

 Avoid stimulating your mind with your gadgets.
 (By the way, the blue light from screens can make it hard to fall asleep.)
 Instead, read a book or do some deep breathing exercises.